rocky-linux/documentation/contrib_templates/create_new_user.md

 sudo usermod -aG groupname username
 ```

-To to remove the user from a group:
+To remove the user from a group:

 - Click the **x** next to the group name